-There are a variety of potential injuries that electricians face on a daily basis.
+There are a variety of potential injuries electricians face on a daily basis.
 While many injuries are minor and require nothing more than first aid, others are severe and can lead to permanent impairment.
-In this post, St. Louis workers compensation lawyer will discuss some key statistics on electrical injuries, their causes and what options injured workers have.
+In this post, our St. Louis workers compensation lawyer will discuss some key statistics on electrical accidents, their causes and what options injured workers have.

 Electrical injuries and fatalities – Workers Compensation

 Shortly after the inception of OSHA, the number of workplace deaths decreased by over sixty percent, and the rate of workplace injury and illness decline by around 40 percent.
 Surprisingly, this happened at a time when the number of workers doubled in the U.S. However, there are thousands of workplace injuries and fatalities still occurring each year.

 In 2008, the Electrical Safety Foundation International conducted a study of data related to electrical injuries and fatalities.
 The data analysis showed that while there were 348 deaths and 6,018 injuries reported in the electrical industry in 1994, in 2007, the number came down to 212 fatalities and 2,540 injuries.
 This shows that when employers and workers adhere to safety standards, many workplace injuries and fatalities can be prevented.
 During the five-year period spanning 2003-2007, the fatalities increased or remained constant in other industries.

 During 2003-2007, the Electrical Safety Foundation International found that over 28,401 workers were killed in workplace accidents.
 The most common causes in decreasing order of fatalities include:

 - Violent acts and assaults

 Electrocution was responsible for 28 percent of the fatalities, and among the most common causes of electrocution was contact with transformers, wiring and other types of electrical components.

 OSHA has classified the risks electrical workers and electricians face into different categories that include: